Mini Cooper Cooling System: Coolant Guide

-There are some automotive repairs you can delay, but when you see the red warning light appear on your dashboard, you should NEVER ignore it.
-It is more than a nuisance, it is indicative of an urgent problem in the cooling system of your Mini Cooper.
+You can delay some automotive repairs, but when you see the red warning light appear on your dashboard, you should NEVER ignore it.
+It is more than a nuisance; it indicates an urgent problem in the cooling system of your Mini Cooper.

-One simple solution to an overheated Mini engine is that you might be using the wrong coolant, or outdated, expired coolant.
-The manufacturer recommends specially formulated coolants for your Mini, rather than the cheap stuff you buy at the discount automotive store like Dexcool.
+One simple solution to an overheated Mini engine is that you might be using the wrong coolant or outdated, expired coolant.
+The manufacturer recommends specially formulated coolants for your Mini rather than the cheap stuff you buy at a discount automotive store like Dexcool.
 Straight tap water is also not recommended.
-Use a coolant that meets Mini Cooper factory specifications, so as to prevent even further damage to your engine and add to the cost to repair a Mini coolant system.
+Use a coolant that meets Mini Cooper factory specifications to prevent further damage to your engine and add to the cost of repairing a Mini coolant system.

-A hot-running Mini could be due to could be radiator problems, such as corrosion in the radiator, lime scale in the housing, or other foreign pollutants clogging the system.
-You can prevent this by following the recommended mini cooper maintenance schedule <link>, specifically Inspection II <link>, which recommends flushing the system every two to four years.
+Flush the Radiator A hot-running Mini could be due to could be radiator problems, such as corrosion in the radiator, lime scale in the housing, or other foreign pollutants clogging the system.
+You can prevent this by following the recommended mini cooper maintenance schedule , specifically Inspection II , which recommends flushing the system every two to four years.
 Many owners prefer to change more often, especially those who live in warmer climates like Florida.

 There are two cooling fans in a Mini.
 One is located right behind the radiator and help chill the coolant and water that is traveling through it.
 The other is behind the air-conditioning condenser.
 Each is powered by a small electric motor.
 If one or more of these motor’s fails, then the coolant and radiator can slowly begin to heat up.
 This can then lead to broken seals due and other internal failures.